SHOLFI/bank-client-classification/README.md

-# New-York-City-Taxi-Trip-Duration
+# Иank-Сlient-Сlassification
 Building a model that predicts the total ride duration of taxi trips in New York City

-**Business task:** determine the characteristics and use them to predict the duration of a taxi ride.
+**Business objective**: to segment existing customers, interpret these segments, and define a strategy for interacting with them.

-**A technical task for a specialist in Data Science:** build a machine learning model that, based on the proposed characteristics of the client, will predict a numerical feature - the time of a taxi ride.
-That is, to solve the regression problem.
+**Technical task**: to build a customer clustering model based on their purchasing power, frequency of orders and the statute of limitations of the last purchase, to determine the profile of each cluster.

-**The main objectives of the project:**
+We will segment customers based on their purchasing power, the frequency of orders, and the statute of limitations of the last order, as well as determine the optimal strategy for interacting with them.

-1. To generate a dataset based on several sources of information
+**The main objectives of the project**:
-2. Design new features using Feature Engineering and identify the most significant ones when building a model
+1. Perform preprocessing of the data set.
-3. Examine the data provided and identify patterns
+2. Conduct an intelligence analysis of the data and identify the main patterns.
-4. Build several models and choose the best one according to a given metric.
+3. Create product and customer categories.
-5. Design a process for predicting travel time for new data
+4. Build several machine learning models that solve the problem of clustering clients, determine the number of clusters and interpret them.

-### Link to competition on Kaggle, which I was solving in this project: [New York City Taxi Trip Duration](https://www.kaggle.com/competitions/nyc-taxi-trip-duration)
+5. Design a process for predicting the category of customer interests and test your model on new customers.

-### Link to datasets I was using: [Data](https://drive.google.com/drive/folders/1WbqMN2vvssTmuLB_fO46pRZt83yCk8Zl?usp=sharing)
+### Link to datasets I was using: [Data](https://drive.google.com/file/d/1k63KoqJswWEAg_0BeWUUU3kipnJ7TkIL/view?usp=drive_link)